Mobilpadde/NRAW.js/README.md

 ## Description
-NRAW.js simplifies the use of Reddits API with easy-to-use chainable functions.
+NRAW.js simplifies the use of Reddit's API with an easy-to-use chainable functions.

 ## How to